 Yue Chongying, a freshman in Computer Engineering asked Academician YANG, “What should I do to be able to think and act creatively?”
 He was responded by the academician that “Asking questions!
 Never feel satisfied with finishing what you have been assigned.
 Never be okay with publishing papers of whatever quality.
 You must dare to dig deeper.
 Keep asking and reflecting.
 Remember that execution and sense of responsibility are also important.”

 △Students asking questions

-Academician Yang Wei concluded his lecture by borrowing words from solid mechanics: "From the universe to the particles, from matter to spirit, forces are everywhere."
+Academician YANG concluded his lecture by borrowing words from solid mechanics: "From the universe to the particles, from matter to spirit, forces are everywhere."
 He encouraged the students to persist in innovation, strive to drive forward development of science and technology and contribute to the accelerated construction of China.

 This event is one of the seminars designated by the course Situation and Policy (2023 Spring semester) and the "Master Lecture" series of the Residential Hall.
-He Lianzhen, member of the Standing Committee of the Party Committee, Vice President of Zhejiang University, and Secretary of the Party Committee of the International Campus, attended the lecture.
-Ouyang Hongwei, Dean of the International Campus, presided over the event.
+Professor HE Lianzhen, Vice President of Zhejiang University, attended the lecture.
+Professor OUYANG Hongwei, Dean of International Campus, hosted the activity.

 Takeaways From the Students

 From both personal experiences and the frontier of mechanics and materials science, Academician Yang demonstrated in his speech the profundity of physics.
 Moreover, in view of the different stages of China's innovation-driven development, he also illustrated the opportunities for China as a latecomer and the difficulties that it is facing in its rapid development.
 We are inspired to set foot on the frontier fields with full curiosity and the spirit of seeking truth.